Puya Meithaba: Contemporary Narrative

 In contemporary Meitei culture, which bears a deep ambivalence towards mainland India (and Hindu ethos), Pamheiba's reign serves as a moment of rupture in their transcendental history.
 He is alleged to have violently suppressed Sanamahism, the local religion as referred to today, and imposed Vaishnavism on his subjects via oppressive means.
 (Note: For an assessment of Garib Nawaz's religious policy, see Parratt, Saroj Nalini (1989).
-"Garib Niwaz Wars and Religious Policy in 18th Century Manipur") In furtherance, many local scholars — though not all — hold that Puyas — the ancient traditional texts of Meiteis — were destroyed at his orders with an aim of purging the traditional episteme; this narrative of libricide has gained immense popularity among Meiteis, notwithstanding the presence of hundreds of extant Puyas.
+"Garib Niwaz Wars and Religious Policy in 18th Century Manipur") In furtherance, many local scholars hold that Puyas—the ancient traditional texts of Meiteis—were destroyed at his orders with an explicit aim of purging the traditional episteme; this narrative of libricide has gained immense popularity among Meiteis, notwithstanding the presence of hundreds of extant Puyas.

 The precise date of the event is disputed.
-The details vary with authors and are often legendary in nature since they need to account for the sheer number of extant Puyas — some mention that the Puyas were scheduled to be incinerated but flew away from the fire; another version mentions that they were burnt but copies were already made of them in secret; yet another mentions that they were transported out of the valley using secret messengers; yet another, that the puyas were written in water-resistant ink and preserved underwater.
+The details vary with authors and are often legendary in nature since they need to account for the sheer number of extant Puyas—some mention that the Puyas were scheduled to be incinerated but flew away from the fire; another version mentions that they were burnt but copies were already made of them in secret; yet another mentions that they were transported out of the valley using secret messengers.
 A few scholars have even produced lists of the burnt Puyas.
 It has also been propounded that the usage of Bengali script in place of Meitei Mayek began after this purge.